The Economic Analysis of Law

 The evaluative tradition in economics is resolutely welfarist.
 That tradition extends to the policy analysis branch of economic analysis of law.
 In the prior section, we considered the manifestation of this tradition in the advocacy of cost-benefit analysis as a normative theory of adjudication.
 In this section, we consider arguments for welfarism as the sole evaluative standard against which to appraise legal rules and institutions.

-The critique of cost-benefit analysis described in section 5.21 were directed against cost-benefit analysis, a specific and concrete form of welfarism developed to implement the more abstract evaluative ideas underlying welfarism.
+The critique of cost-benefit analysis described in section 5.2.1 was directed against cost-benefit analysis, a specific and concrete form of welfarism developed to implement the more abstract evaluative ideas underlying welfarism.
 Objections to this specific instantiation of welfarism do not necessarily run against the more general class of evaluative criteria.
-Similarly, the argument in section 5.22 focused on the institutional structure of adjudication; we argued that this structure was hostile to an implementation of a welfarist theory of adjudication, it has no bearing on the appropriate criteria against which a third party should assess legal rules and institutions.
+Similarly, the critique described in section 5.2.2 focused on the institutional structure of adjudication; though this structure may be hostile to an implementation of a welfarist theory of adjudication, it has no bearing on the appropriate criteria against which a third party should assess legal rules and institutions.

-The arguments in this section address the claim that we evaluate legal rules and institutions should rely only on welfarist criteria.
+The discussion in this section reviews the debate over whether the evaluation of legal rules and institutions should rely only on welfarist criteria.
 As noted earlier, Kaplow and Shavell offered an extensive argument for welfarism as the sole criterion.
 Their argument has several elements.
 The first element identifies an individual’s well-being with her preferences.
 Thus, an individual K has greater well-being in state X than in state Y, if and only if she prefers state X to state Y. In the second, key element of the argument, welfarism interprets the agent’s preferences as her all-things-considered ranking of alternatives.
 This step thus incorporates within the agent’s preference ordering anything that the agent considers relevant to her decisions.
-Consequently, the claim about an agent’s well being now becomes: K prefers state X to state Y if and only if K believes, all things considered, that state X is better than (or ought to be promoted rather than) state B.
+Consequently, the claim about an agent’s well-being now becomes: K prefers state X to state Y if and only if K believes, all things considered, that state X is better than (or ought to be promoted rather than) state B.